 What happens if I set up more than one prompt in the same URL?

-Prompts are displayed one at a time in each session.
+Maze displays one prompt at a time in each session.

-If you set up multiple prompts on the same URL, the oldest prompt will be displayed first.
+If you set up multiple prompts on the same URL, the oldest prompt will display first.

-Subsequent page reloads (for instance, if the user refreshes or returns to the page after interacting or dismissing the prompt) will display the next prompts, from the oldest until the most recent.
+Subsequent page reloads (for instance, if the user refreshes or returns to the page after interacting or dismissing the prompt) will display the next prompts, from the oldest to the most recent.

 Can I use prompts on password-protected websites?

-Yes — prompts will work on a password-protected website, provided that the snippet has been correctly installed, and the tester has been given the password and is able to access the website.
+Yes, prompts will work on a password-protected website, provided that the snippet is correctly installed, and the tester has been given the password and is able to access the website.

 What happens if a prompt is enabled on one specific page, and then added to another?

 Prompts are specific to a domain.
 Once the prompt is live for a domain, testers can interact with it only once.
-Even if you enable prompts for separate pages, users who clicked the CTA or dismissed the prompt will not see it again.
+Even if you enable prompts for separate pages, users who clicked the CTA or dismissed the prompt will not see the same prompt again.